cdl-geneseo/geneseo-dictionary/C/Chump.md

 # Chump

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chump

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 Chump (NN): jerk, loser, punk, idiot, or wise-ass.
 Definition of approximately 70% of those surveyed.
 (F06) (new word) Unknown by approximately 30% of those surveyed.